Austin Cider Guide [Updated for 2019]

 Recommended: East Austin Brewery Guide

 It’s no secret that North Austin is the best brewery district in town.
-And now, there’s a new guy in that neck of the woods, Fairweather Cider Co..
+And now, there’s a cider guy in that neck of the woods, Fairweather Cider Co..
 Well, technically it’s two guys: John Staples and Michael Gostomski, (and a whole ‘village’ of their friends who are carpenters, artists, and all around fun people).

 Currently, the duo are making two ciders, Common and Tejano Dreams. their first cider was Common, a super dry farmhouse style table cider that’s, as John says, “one you’re going to be drinking everyday.”
-Their second, Tejano Dreams is fermented with Anaheim peppers, and you’ll get more fresh chile notes over the expected spicy heat.
+Their second, Tejano Dreams is fermented with Anaheim peppers, and you’ll get more fresh chili notes over the expected spicy heat.

 Recommended: North Austin Brewery Guide

 Austin isn’t quite the land of cideries, but boy, are we lucky to have Texas Keeper Cider nearby!
 They were one of the first places I visited when I moved to Austin a few years ago.
 All I needed was just one visit to fall in love with both the cider and the people making it.

 Most of their ciders can be picked up in local stores, but I highly suggest taking a short drive to their ranch-style taproom.
 It’s great place to bring the kids or a group and there are plenty of places to set up a picnic and enjoy the Texas breeze blowing through the trees.

 Texas Keeper Cider is always having fun events, artist shows, live music, and rotating food trucks.
 So check their website for all their events and future cider releases!

 Website | 12521 Twin Creeks Rd, Manchaca, TX 78652

 Hold on though…